jbrantly/ts-jsx-loader/README.md

 ```

 ts-jsx-loader defines a fake API on React called React.jsx().
 You should
-reference the included `react-jsx.d.ts` definition file for IDE support.
-This
+reference the included `react-jsx.d.ts` or `react-jsx-addons.d.ts`
-API accepts either a string or nothing.
-You can then create JSX as a
+definition file for IDE support.
+This API accepts either a string or nothing.
-template string or within multiline comments.
+You can then create JSX as a template string or within multiline comments.

 ```javascript
 ///<reference path="path/to/react-jsx.d.ts"/>